Tom32i/portfolio-old/src/Resources/data/article/events-part-2.md

 ---
-date: "2015-11-12 10:00:01"
+date: "2016-01-16 10:00:02"
-tags: ["Symfony", "Event", "Kernel"]
+tags: ["Symfony", "Event", "Kernel", "Terminate"]
-title: "Symfony events II - Going async"
+title: "Symfony events II - Delay treatment"
-description: "Let's get asynchronous with the DelayedEventDispatcher!"
+description: "Improve your app response time by running your listeners on kernel.terminate with the DelayedEventDispatcher."
 ---

 Although we just set up [a domain event workflow](../events-part-1) with the Symfony Event Dispatcher and kept an healthy separation of concerns, our work is not done yet.